ADG-DAPT/Telechips-Model-Zoo/tcc750x/Classification/MobileNet/README.md

 ## 📤 Output Format

-- The output is a 1D tensor of **1,000 class scores** (ImageNet classes).
-- Apply **softmax** to obtain class probabilities.
-- Return the top-k predicted class indices and confidence scores.
+- The model returns the index of the top-1 class with the highest confidence score among the 1,000 ImageNet classes.

 - - -